-This section addresses RQ4.
-Following the best practice outlined in Section 5.1, we chose 20 smallest Covering Arrays, out of the CAs we generated, for the combination of the subjects (FLEX, MAKE, GREP, SED and GZIP) and t-way interaction coverage criteria $(2 \le t \le 5)$ .
-Note that these only contain the multi-value parameters (single valued parameters having been removed).
-Subsequently, we ordered each of these according to pairwise, 3-way, 4-way and 5-way coverage using the greedy algorithm presented in Algorithm 1.
+Following the best practice outlined in Section 5.1,we chose 20 smallest Covering Arrays, out of the CAs we generated, for the combination of the subjects (FLEX, MAKE, GREP, SED and GZIP) and t-way interaction coverage criteria ( $2 \le t \le 5$ ).
+Note that these only contain the multi-value parameters.
+Subsequently, we ordered each of these according to pairwise, 3-way, 4-way and 5-way coverage using the greedy algorithm depicted in Algorithm 1.
 This produces 80 CAs.

-Excluding single valued parameters also allows significant speed-up for prioritisation.
-For example, 20 out of 29 parameters for FLEX are single valued.
-We report, in Table 7, the runtimes of Algorithm 1 for CIT models of FLEX with and without the single valued parameters.
+Excluding single-value parameters also allows significant speed-up for prioritisation as well.
+For example, 20 out of 29 parameters for FLEX are single-valued.
+We report in Table 7 the runtimes of Algorithm 1 for CIT models of FLEX with and without the single-value parameters.